 You’ll probably arrive in Cuba in Havana or Varadero.
 And it is most likely you will want to travel from Havana to Varadero or Varadero to Havana at some point in your trip.
 This is the Viazul Bus route with the most options – and the most taxis waiting outside the Viazul bus stations too!.

-So get yourself to the Viazul bus station and book your tickets in person.
+So if you arrive into Havana, get yourself to the Viazul bus station, Havana and book your tickets in person. (its easier to take a taxi to get there).
 ASAP.
 They’re generally open to sell tickets from 0830 until 1630.
 Be prepared to stand in a line.
 It will likely be noisy and unless you’re proficient in Spanish, it will be stressful.

 In order to buy your tickets, your best bet is to write down the following